Apply to 'Step Up to Social Work'

 - the right to remain and work in the UK

-Applicants must meet the eligibility criteria at the time of submitting an application form and will be required to provide evidence of their qualifications with their application.
+Applicants will need to provide evidence of their qualifications with their application.

-Non-British, European Union (EU) nationals without the appropriate study visa at the point of applying to the Step Up programme must have been an EU national for 3 years or longer.
+Non-British, European Union (EU) nationals who don’t have the right study visa, must have been an EU national for 3 years or longer.